Skip to main content

 A community healthcare worker's goal is to help others, starting with education.

 Earning your bachelor's degree in public health or community health could help you advance your career and better understand your work.
 On top of your classroom education, many community health care workers are required to complete on-the-job training.
-According to BLS, training often covers communication, outreach, and information based upon your specific community health focus.
+According to BLS, training often covers communication, outreach and information based on your specific community health focus.

 Public Health Education: A Growing Field